 - Tortillas (used in chicken wrap) – contains wheat

 - Tabbouleh – contains bulgur wheat

 - Obvious dessert stuff – contains wheat

 Everything else is fair game.

-OK, now that we got the gluten-y stuff out of the way, here are the many items you CAN enjoy at Garbanzo restaurants if you’re following a gluten-free diet.
+OK, now that we got the gluten-y stuff out of the way, here are the many items you can enjoy at Garbanzo restaurants when you’re following a gluten-free diet: